mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 In regular intervals, we discuss how much latency the [JACK Audio Connection Kit](https://jackaudio.org) introduces when used in Mixxx.
 That is one of the [Sound APIs](https://manual.mixxx.org/2.3/en/chapters/preferences.html#sound-api) that Mixxx supports on Linux, and it's a layer on top of the [Advances Linux Sound Architecture (ALSA)](https://www.alsa-project.org).

 Unlike analog devices, digital audio devices process audio in time slices of samples stored in memory buffers.
 These are passed through the various layers.
-It takes at least the time of one of such buffers, but can be longer depending on the nature of these layers.
-The resulting time is the latency of a digital audio device.
+The latency of a digital audio device depends on the number and size of those buffers.
+The aim is to minimize the latency, so that pressing a button or turning a knob in Mixxx works without noticeable delay, which would make DJing by ear impossible.

 The [JACK FAQ](https://jackaudio.org/faq/no_extra_latency.html) state that:
 > There is **NO** extra latency caused by using JACK for audio input and output.
 When we say none, we mean absolutely zero.